 The course introduces the students to a depth of thinking about individuals and collective patterns of leadership practices.
 The course will guide students to reflectively process or understand leadership patterns and dynamics as applied in their personal and professional lives.
 Critical thinking and ethics-based reasoning and decision-making are emphasized.

 Applied Management Science (SPMANSCI)

-The course provides formal training in the use of quantitative tools and techniques for analyzing and solving management problems in finance, marketing, production, operations, human resources, and other functional areas.
-The approach is conceptual and problem-oriented, using appropriate computer software.
-The students are expected to formulate decision problems mathematically, derive computer solutions, interpret results, perform sensitivity analysis, and draw managerial insights from quantitative solutions.
+This course is designed for graduate students that provide formal training on the use of quantitative tools or techniques in analyzing and/or solving management problems encountered in finance, marketing, production/operations, human resources, and other functional areas.
+The approach is conceptual and problem-oriented using EXCEL to derive solutions to mathematical models.
+The students are expected to formulate decision problems mathematically, derive computer solutions, interpret solutions/results, perform sensitivity analysis (analyze impact of various “what if” scenarios on model solutions) and most importantly, be able to draw managerial insights from quantitative solutions.